maydewd/artisan/README.md

-# app
+# Storkd

-PLEASE CHANGE ME
+An app to connect local artisans with consumers.